Ahobilam

 Ahobilam is a town and holy site in the Allagadda mandal of Nandyal district in the Indian state of Andhra Pradesh.
-It is surrounded by picturesque hills of the Eastern Ghats with several mountain hills and gorges.
-It is the centre of worship of Narasimha, the lion-headed avatar of Vishnu, to whom the nine Hindu temples and other shrines all dedicated.
+It is surrounded by the Eastern Ghats with several mountain hills and gorges.
+It is the centre of worship of Narasimha, the lion-headed avatar of Vishnu, along with his consort Pratyangira, an avatar of Lakshmi.
+It is one of the nine Hindu temples and shrines dedicated to this deity.
 The main village and a temple complex are at Lower Ahobilam.
 Upper Ahobilam, about 8 kilometres to the east, has more temples in a steep gorge.
+The site has evidence of historical patronage from a number of regional dynasties, with the most significant being that of the Vijayanagara Kingdom.